pratikgtm/SmartBrowser/README.md

 But if each browser cooperates with each other, a node will try to find web resource in the other node when hit in local web cache misses.

-This project aims at implementing **"A Distributed Browser-level Web Caching System Based on Chord".**
+This project aims at implementing **"A Cooperative Browser-level Web Caching System Based on Chord".**

 Chord is a protocol and algorithm for a peer-to-peer distributed hash table.
 By implementing cooperative caching based on Chord, we intend to increase cache hit.
 Accordingly, decreasing the time required for loading the webpage's content.